smartsupp/smartsupp.github.io/readme.md

 # Smartsupp API docs

 * This site is still WIP.
-We will move content to Github pages.
 * To see our current documentation visit: https://developers.smartsupp.com/

 ## Copyright